Thenukee/JesusSavesButWindowsOverwrites/_posts/2026-02-05-reflections-studying-sri-lanka.md

 ## The Environment

 KDU is unlike typical universities.
 The discipline, structure, and focus on national relevance shape everything — from how courses are designed to the expectations placed on students.
-It's challenging, but it builds resilience.
+It's challenging, but it builds resilience.Beyond academics, I've also been fortunate to meet the love of my life here — a reminder that university is about more than just studies.
+It also included doing bad things like sneaking in the fire exit and .,,, but those are stories for another time.

 ## Finding My Path